glaurung35/recalbox/package/recalbox-romfs2/systems/gb/init/roms/Pongboy/readme.txt

-Pongboy Recalbox Edition
+Pongboy

-Eric Quaranta has kindly given his permission to include "Pongboy Recalbox Edition" in the Recalbox distribution.
+Eric Quaranta has kindly given his permission to include "Pongboy" in the Recalbox distribution.

 You can visit the author page here: https://www.studio40a.fr/
 Contact: eric@studio40a.fr